Equivalence checking for weak bi-Kleene algebra: Well-structured automata

 \subsection{Flat-branching}

 In this section, we enforce flat-branching.
-We start from a PA $A$ that is assumed to be fork-acyclic, finite, parsimonious, and $2$-forking, and we want to construct a flat-branching PA $A_3$ that weakly implements $A$, while keeping the properties of $A$.
+We start from a PA $A$ that is assumed to be fork-acyclic, bounded, parsimonious, and $2$-forking, and we want to construct a flat-branching PA $A_3$ that weakly implements $A$, but keeps the properties of $A$.

 The first idea of this construction is fairly obvious: to remove chains of forks while retaining the same language, we will saturate the parallel transitions by unfolding every possible chain of forks.
 For instance, if $q\in\gamma(p,\mset{q_1,q_2})$ and $\gamma(q_1, \mset{r_1,r_2}) \cap F \neq \emptyset$, we want to have $q \in \gamma_3(p, \mset{r_1,r_2,q_2})$.
 Fork-acyclicity is instrumental for this construction to terminate, as fork cycles could introduce infinitely many $\phi \in \M(Q)$ such that $\gamma(p, \phi) \neq \emptyset$.
 We make this idea formal as follows: